Pregnancy

 The seasonal influenza vaccine is recommended if not already received.

-Research shows that the Pfizer COVID-19 or the Moderna COVID-19 vaccine can be given safely to breastfeeding women.
+Research shows that the Pfizer COVID-19 or the Moderna COVID-19 vaccine can be given safely to people who are breastfeeding.

 -----------